bautista1405/bautista1405/README.md

 - I'm a technology enthusiast 👀 and web developer.
-- 🌱 I’m currently learning React and design with Figma.
+- 🌱 I’m currently learning React, Python and design with Figma.
 - 💞️ I’m looking to collaborate on the front-end of web apps, mobile apps and gaming projects.
 - 📫 Reach me at aramendia30@gmail.com
 - I write articles and facilitate free courses on https://tecnovizion.com, my personal blog project.